-On the basis of a careful consideration of the history, the architecture and other features of this building, the Landmarks Preservation Commission finds that the Royale Theater has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City, New York State, and the nation.
+On the basis of a careful consideration of the history, the architecture and other features of this Interior, the Landmarks Preservation Commission finds that the Royale Theater, first floor interior consisting of the auditorium, the stage, the staircases leading from the first floor to the balcony floor; the balcony floor interior consisting of the balcony, the upper part of the auditorium and ceiling; and the fixtures and interior components of these spaces, including but not limited to, wall and ceiling surfaces, doors, stair railings and attached decorative elements; has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City, New York State, and the nation, and the Interior or parts thereof are thirty years old or more, and that the Interior is one which is customarily open and accessible to the public, and to which the public is customarily invited.

-The Commission further finds that, among its important qualities, the Royale Theater survives today as one of the historic theaters that symbolize American theater for both New York and the nation; that, built in 1926-27, it was among the group of theaters constructed for the Chanin Organization during the early decades of this century which helped shape the character of the Broadway theater district; that it was designed for the Chanins by Herbert J. Krapp, the most prolific architect of the Broadway theater district; that as a Chanin theater designed by Herbert Krapp it represents a typical and important aspect of the nation's theatrical history; that it was part of an unusual multi-use project including a hotel and three theaters of varying size, of which the 1200seat Royale was intended to be a musical comedy theater; that its facade is a fine example of the romantic "modern Spanish" style with which Herbert Krapp adorned the Chanins' later theaters; that its significant architectural features include a five-arch arcade, a parapet adorned with a stylized pediment, and classically-inspired terra-cotta trim; that for half a century the Royale Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.
+The Commission further finds that, among its important qualities, the Royale Theater Interior survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation; that, built in 1926-27, it was among the group of theaters constructed for the Chanin Organization during the early decades of this century which helped shape the character of the Broadway theater district; that it was designed for the Chanins by Herbert J. Krapp, the most prolific architect of the Broadway theater district; that as a Chanin theater designed by Herbert Krapp it represents a typical and important aspect of the nation's theatrical history; that it was part of an unusual multi-use project including a hotel and three theaters of varying size, of which the 1200seat Royale was intended to be a musical comedy theater; that its interior is a fine example of the romantic "modern Spanish" style with which Herbert Krapp adorned the Chanins' later theaters; that its interior design by Roman Melzer includes an unusual groin-vault ceiling, and murals by artist Willy Pogany entitled "Lovers of Spain," continuing the "Spanish" motif of the theatrical complex; that for half a century the Royale Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.

-Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Article 25, Chapter 3 of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the Royale Theater, 242-250 West 45th Street, Borough of Manhattan and designates Tax Map Block 1016, Lot 55, Borough of Manhattan, as its Landmark Site.
+Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Article 25, Chapter 3, of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as an Interior Landmark the Royale Theater, first floor interior consisting of the auditorium, the stage, the staircases leading from the first floor to the balcony floor; the balcony floor interior consisting of the balcony, the upper part of the auditorium and ceiling; and the fixtures and interior components of these spaces, including but not limited to, wall and ceiling surfaces, doors, stair railings and attached decorative elements; 242-250 West 45th Street, Borough of Manhattan and designates Tax Map Block 1016, Lot 55, Borough of Manhattan, as its Landmark Site.